jadetang/aiven-test/README.md

 ### Running the service step by step.
 1. Create a Postgres database on Aiven.io, check [this](https://help.aiven.io/en/articles/489573-getting-started-with-aiven-postgresql) for how to connecting to the database.
 2. Create a Kafka cluster of version 2.5 Aiven.io.

-  2.1 Create a topic, such as **test-topic**.
+  2.1.
+Create a topic, for example, **test-topic**.

-  2.2 Follow the [Java example](https://help.aiven.io/en/articles/489572-getting-started-with-aiven-kafka) to set up your Java Keystore.
+  2.2.
+Follow the [Java example](https://help.aiven.io/en/articles/489572-getting-started-with-aiven-kafka) to set up your Java Keystore.

 3. Run metric producer:
 ```shell script
 java -jar metric-producer/target/metric-producer-1.0-SNAPSHOT-jar-with-dependencies.jar [propertities_file_path]